 5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-Yes 6.
-Alterations/additions/extensions 1 a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+No 6.
+Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
 No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
 If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicito agent. r or estate 7.
+Yes If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
+Yes (ii) Did this work involve any changes to the window or door openings?
+No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.
+PVC windows and front and porch doors were put in in roughly 1990 to replace previous wooden items - no guarantees available 7.
 Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes If you have answered yes or partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air). oil i) When was your central heating system or partial central heating system installed?
-35 (ii) Do you have a maintenan ce contract for the cen tral heating system?
-No If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintena (Please provide the month ar newed?
-8. Energy Performance Certification ate Does your property have an than 10 years old?
-Energy Performance C ertificate which is less No 9.
-Issues that may have affected d your property , a.
-Has there been any storm, flood, fire or other structural damage to the property while you have owned it?
-No If you have answered yes, is the damage the subject of any outstanding insurance claim? b.
+Partial central heating If you have answered yes or partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).

+Oil fired If you have answered yes, please answer the three questions below: i) When was your central heating system or partial central heating system installed?
+1975 but boiler replaced 2008 (ii) Do you have a maintenand ce contract for the central hea ting system?
+No If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintena (Please provide the month ar nce agreement last renewed? nd year).
+8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+No 9.
+Issues that may have affected your property a.
+Has there been any storm, flood, fire or other structural damage to the property while you have owned it? mage to the No If you have answered yes, is the damage the subject of any outstanding insurance claim? b.
 Are you aware of the existence of asbestos in your property?
-No If you have answered yes, ple ease give details: 10.
+No If you have answered yes, please give details: 10.
 Services a.
-Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas No Water mains or private water supply Yes Mains metered to neighboring Far Electricity Yes Scottish power Mains drainage No
+Please tick which services are connected to your property and give details of the supplier: the Services Connected Supplier Gas or liquid petroleum gas No Water mains or private water supply No Electricity Yes Scottish Power Mains drainage No 1